ALANVF/Star-lang-specification/concepts/pattern-matching/pattern-matching.md

 	- All other statements will exit after their body is run.
 	- Any sort of "fall-through" statement is TBD.

-- multiple match: `at someValue1, someValue2, ... someValueN {...}`:
-	- This statement succeeds if the current value matches at least one of the values this statement.

 - conditional match: `at someValue if someCondition {...}`:
 	- This statement succeeds if the current value matches someValue and someCondition is true.
 This can be added to any kind of statement.